MRCardoso/git-code/topics/tag.md

 ### show details of the a tag
 	git show name-tag

+### checkout in a tag
+	git checkout
+	parameters
-### checkout in a tag, (use -b for create a new branch in a specify tag)
+	* -b branch-name | create a new branch in a specify tag
-	git checkout -b branch-name tag-name
+	* tag-name

 ### list the all tags
 	git tag -l